langmead-lab/recount-unify/README.md

 # recount-unify
-Next step after recount-pump in the monorail pipeline
+Next step after recount-pump in the Monorail pipeline

-This step summarizes the gene, exon, and junction level counts which are produced by the Monorail pipeline on a per-sequencing run basis.
+This step summarizes the gene, exon, and junction level counts which are produced by the `recount-pump` workflow on a per-sequencing run basis.

 Gene and exon level counts are produced as full matrices per annotation, per study (if running on an SRA tranche of multiple studies and with multiple annotations, e.g. GencodeV26 & RefSeq).